 Finally, I had been connected through my teachers, to a rich lineage of artists with legendary Fantastic Realist, Ernst Fuchs, the original benefactor of the academy, taking pride of place as my spiritual art grandfather.
 Visiting the Fuchs Villa and absorbing the force of his massive intense works and standing around his massive bed with my art brothers and sisters changed me for good.
 I felt accepted by him, and to this day, many of his mantras stay with me, but none so much as:

 ‘Colour is Space’

-Psychedelic Space evolved over the 2 years since then, a pivotal moment being the painting of a series of bottles which were left over from drinks with my best friends for my 30th birthday.
-I refined my process, and after a year of taking that further- even painting a whole guitar for charity auction- I’m beginning to bring this new iteration back to the skin in 2019.
+Psychedelic Space evolved over the 4 years since then, a pivotal moment being the painting of a series of bottles which were left over from drinks with my best friends for my 30th birthday.
+I continue to refine my process, and it's surreal to be a bystander as it evolves with each new iteration.

 These works are the treasured remains of my carousing with the source of creativity.
 May they stand as a testament to cosmic order and the creative spark that dwells in all of us.